|

 their hike.
 That same afternoon, I met Greg

-Gilbert, another thru hiker on his way north.
+Gilbert, another thru-hiker on his way north.
 Tom and I talked

 Jean into giving us a ride to the KOA where we paid for the nights

-and demanded a refund.
+demanded a refund.
 KOA's are not designed for AT hikers.

 I caught a ride to the Sandy Hook Bridge over the Potomac River,